Seasonal Migration Patterns

 House Mice

-House mice are one of the most common rodents to invade homes during the winter.
+House mice are one of the most common rodents that invade homes during the winter.
 These small, agile creatures are characterized by their large ears, pointed snouts, and light brown to gray fur.
 House mice are highly adaptable and can thrive in a variety of environments, making them a persistent problem for homeowners.
 They are known for their nocturnal behavior, which means they are most active at night when they search for food and nesting materials.
 Signs of a house mouse infestation include droppings, gnaw marks, and the presence of nesting materials such as shredded paper or fabric.

 House mice are particularly problematic because they reproduce rapidly, with a single female capable of producing up to 10 litters per year.
 This rapid reproduction rate can quickly lead to a severe infestation if not addressed promptly.
 Additionally, house mice can carry diseases and contaminate food sources, posing a health risk to humans.
 Identifying and addressing a house mouse infestation early is crucial in preventing these pests from causing significant damage to your home and health.